Miles Boykin

-Miles Boykin (born October 12, 1996) is an American football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Notre Dame.
+Miles Boykin (born October 12, 1996) is an American professional football wide receiver.
+He played college football for the Notre Dame Fighting Irish, and was selected in the third round of the 2019 NFL draft by the Baltimore Ravens.

-Early years
+Early life

 Boykin grew up in Tinley Park, Illinois where he played little league football for the Tinley Park Bulldogs organization.
 Boykin attended Providence Catholic High School in New Lenox, Illinois.
 He committed to the University of Notre Dame to play college football.

 College career

 After redshirting his first year at Notre Dame in 2015, Boykin played in 12 games in 2016 and had six receptions for 81 yards and a touchdown.
 As a sophomore in 2017, he had 12 receptions for 253 yards and two touchdowns.
 He was named the MVP of the 2018 Citrus Bowl after recording three receptions for 102 yards and the game-winning touchdown.
 As a junior in 2018, Boykin had 59 receptions for 872 yards and eight touchdowns.
-After the season, he entered the 2019 NFL Draft.
+After the season, he entered the 2019 NFL draft.